franchiven/Curriculum-Vitae/README.md

 # Professional Experience

 **Flock, Data Scientist, London**
-- Leading pricing Data Scientist, evolving Flock's pricing model through three successful iterations by drawing insights from tens of millions of historic driving data points via advanced analytical tools and modelling methods.
+- Leading pricing Data Scientist, evolving Flock's pricing model through several successful iterations by drawing insights from tens of millions of historic driving data points via advanced analytical tools and modelling methods.
+Find new factors that correlate with crash frequnecy and Loss Ratio and feed them into the GLM (Generalised Linear Model).
 Enhanced the pricing models accuracy by improving APTP (actual price vs technical price), directly impacting pricing strategy for new business.
 - Spearheaded research into driving behaviours and crash frequency correlations, yielding critical insights that were fed into the model and helped inform fleet intervention strategies to reduce crash frequency for our customers.
 - Investigations into the time to report a claim significantly influenced the setting of one of the company's key objectives, demonstrating that shortening the reporting timeline could greatly benefit the business.
 Collaborated with the customer success team to identify underperforming fleets and successfully reduced the average time to report from 30 days to under 5 days.
 This strategic intervention notably improved the business's loss ratio.
+It also led to Flock building out an entire new Product in having claims reporting inhouse.
-- Provided underwriters with telemetry based maps to help them see where fleets are driving and the risk involved in each area, allowing them to price more accurately.
+- Provided underwriters with telemetry based maps to help them see where fleets are driving and the risk involved in each area, allowing them to price more accurately, fed through data pipelines into Looker.
 - Collaborated closely with chief strategy, underwriting, and product officers, to harness proprietary data for customer-centric innovations, significantly influencing key business decisions.
 - Developed data-centric mechanisms tracking key initiatives and their business impact across several areas of the business.
 Modelled new data sources in Snowflake and created impactful dashboards in Looker, empowering different business units with actionable, real-time insights.